 Any request for an extension must be made, preferably by email, at least 24 hours prior to the due date.
 Written documentation is required for illness.
-If a serious illness prevents you from taking any of the tests, send your instructor an e-mail message, or a friend with a note, describing your condition before the scheduled test.

 Statute of Limitations

 Any questions or complaints regarding the grading of an assignment or test must be raised within one week after the score or graded assignment is made available (not when you pick it up).